 And it is still in effect!
 They are still away from their own land.
 They still do not know who they are.
 Only a very small remnant of people knows where "Israel" is; and this separation—this breach—continues.

-And so, He made an exception for the ancestors of Jesus Christ, and for other people who were necessary for the running of the temple, and for the refoundationing of a small society so that His Son could come (the first time) and do His work.
-And don't you know that just forty years after that (approximately) God totally destroyed Judah again.
+And so, He made an exception for the ancestors of Jesus Christ, and for other people who were necessary for the running of the Temple, and for the refoundation of a small society so that His Son could come (the first time) and do His work.
+And do you not know that just forty years after that (approximately) God totally destroyed Judah again.
 That was the beginning of the end—of the Diaspora, where the Jews were scattered all over.
 Or, maybe I should say the end of the beginning—of the Diaspora, where they are still (most of them) living outside of the land.

-"And to the angel of the church of the Laodiceans write, 'These things says the Amen, the Faithful and True Witness, the Beginning of the creation of God: 15 "I know your works, that you are neither cold nor hot.
+Revelation 3:14-16 "And to the angel of the church of the Laodiceans write, 'These things says the Amen, the Faithful and True Witness, the Beginning of the creation of God: "I know your works, that you are neither cold nor hot.
 I could wish you were cold or hot.
 [I wish that you were one way, or the other.]
-16 So then, because you are lukewarm, and neither cold nor hot, I will vomit [spew] you out of My mouth.
-(Revelation 3:14-16)
+So then, because you are lukewarm, and neither cold nor hot, I will vomit [spew] you out of My mouth."

-Let's pinpoint the reason for these breaches, a little bit.
-We've already seen it, generally; but I want you to see it in black and white here, and show some detail.
+Let us pinpoint the reason for these breaches, a little bit.
+We have already seen it, generally; but I want you to see it in black and white here, and show some detail.

 The reason for breaches is sin.
 Plain and simple—sin and iniquity causes God to turn away.
 It causes a fracture in the benevolent, accustomed friendly relations (going back to the definition of "breach").
 It causes a cessation of normal friendly relations, when there is sin.

 Isaiah 59:3 For your hands are defiled with blood, and your fingers with iniquity; your lips have spoken lies, your tongue has muttered perversity.